f1nniboy/blog/src/content/_index.md

 # Hello there!

 Welcome to the personal blog of a random person on the internet.
-I'll share my schizophrenic monologues, ramblings and miscellaneous thoughts with the world here.
+I'll share my random monologues, ramblings and miscellaneous thoughts with the world here.